goldysll/devcycle-docs/docs/extras/metrics/feature-experimentation.md

 ##  Overview

 At DevCycle we believe that experimentation should be a part of the natural lifecycle of all features.
-So no matter the [feature type](/essentials/features) selected, can be experimented on.
+So no matter the [feature type](/essentials/features) selected, it can be experimented on.
 Experiments can be as simple as comparing any target audiences against a metric, or can be fully [randomized](/essentials/targeting#serving-a-random-variation-experimentation--random-distribution) A/B tests using statistical methodologies.

-This article outlines why and how to run and analyze experiments on your features within DevCycle.
+This article outlines why you should run experiments, and how to run and analyze experiments on your features within DevCycle.

 ## Why Experiment